weihao/dynmap/README.md

 expanded.
 These libraries are published at https://repo.mikeprimm.com and will be updated each official release.

 # Where to go for questions and discussions
-I've just created a Reddit for the Dynmap family of mods/plugins - please give it a try - https://www.reddit.com/r/Dynmap/
+We have a Discord located at https://discord.gg/52pqBpw We also have a subreddit located at https://www.reddit.com/r/Dynmap/

 # Where to go to make donations
 I've set up a coffee-fund jar (I believe in the theory that software developers are machines that turn caffeine into code), for anyone who wants to throw in some tips!
 I've got a Patreon here - https://www.patreon.com/dynmap, and for folks just looking to for a one-time coffee buy, hit my Ko-Fi at https://ko-fi.com/michaelprimm !